Specialists in Women’s Healthcare for More Than 40 Years

 Pap smear tests help us detect early forms of cervical cancer.
 Your gynecologist will gently scrape cells from your cervix during a pelvic exam.
 Women 21 and above – and those who have been sexually active for over three years – should have a pap smear test done every other year.
 If you’re over the age of 65 or have had a non-cancer-related hysterectomy, you no longer need to worry about pap smears.
 Occasionally, follow-up testing may be required to verify pap smear results.
 A loop electrosurgical excision (LEEP) procedure can remove abnormal cells for further testing, while a colposcopy procedure may give us a clearer picture of your cervix after abnormal pap smear test results.Pap smear tests help us detect early forms of cervical cancer.
 Your gynecologist gently scrapes cells from your cervix during a pelvic exam.
 Women 21 and above — and those sexually active for over three years — should have this test done every other year.

 Discuss Your Women’s Healthcare Concerns Today

-Your doctor needs to know all of your healthcare concerns to best care for you.
-An annual gynecology exam at Dallas’ Walnut Hill Obstetrics & Gynecology Associates is an ideal time to share issues, problems or concerns.
+Your doctor needs to know all of your women’s healthcare concerns to best care for you.
+An annual gynecology exam at Dallas’ Walnut Hill Obstetrics & Gynecology Associates is an ideal time to share issues, problems, or concerns about women’s wellness.
 If you haven’t had an annual well-woman exam in the last year, please contact us today to schedule an appointment.
 You may also download our forms.